filecoin-project/specs/actors.md

 		Fatal("not enough collateral")
 	}

+	// ensure that the miner cannot commit more sectors than can be proved with
+	// a single PoSt
+	if miner.Sectors.Size() == MaxNumberSectorsPerMiner() {
+		Fatal("too many sectors")
+	}

 	miner.ActiveCollateral += coll

 	// Note: There must exist a unique index in the miner's sector set for each